ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

         id: deployment
 ```

-### A Closer Look
+### Taking a Closer Look

-No matter how much developers speak with code, just dropping code and disappearing feels too cold.
-For anyone who might want to try this, let me dissect how these two GitHub Actions workflows work together.
+No matter how much developers speak with code, it feels too cold to just drop code and disappear.
+For anyone who might want to try this, let’s dissect how these two GitHub Actions workflows work together.

 Though it looks complicated at first glance, each has a clear role, so read on step by step.